ttscoff/doing/README.md

     finish      - Mark last X entries as @done tag         - Tag last entry
+    note        - Add a note to the last entry

 `doing finish` by itself is the same as `doing done` by itself.
 It adds `@done(timestamp)` to the last entry.
 It also accepts a numeric argument to complete X number of tasks back in history.
 Add `-a` to also archive the affected entries.